 - Dog paw injury: How to care for the wound

 - Hiking with your dog: How to keep your dog safe on Colorado trails

 - Important pet immunizations for summer in Colorado

 Cherished Companions Animal Clinic is a veterinary clinic in Castle Rock, Colorado.
 Specializing in the care of cats and dogs, our goal is to help you and your pet feel more comfortable, keeping your stress to a minimum.

-This article is intended to provide general guidance on taking your dog hiking for the first time in Colorado.
+This article is intended to provide general guidance on how to get your dog ready for hiking in Colorado.
 If you have specific questions or concerns, please contact your local veterinarian.
-(If you live in or around Castle Rock, we welcome your call.
+(If you live in or around Castle Rock, we welcome your call: 303-688-3757.

 © 2018, Cherished Companions Animal Clinic